-Thursday, March 31, 2022
+Friday, April 1, 2022

-Springfield Health Care Charity Pays More Than \$8 Million Related to Federal Embezzlement, Bribery Investigation
+Missouri Health Care Charity Pays Over \$8 Million to Resolve Federal Embezzlement, Bribery Investigation

-SPRINGFIELD, Mo. - Springfield, Missouri-based nonprofit Preferred Family Healthcare will pay more than \$8 million in forfeiture and restitution to the federal government and the state of Arkansas under the terms of a non-prosecution agreement announced today, which acknowledges the criminal conduct of its former officers and employees.
+Preferred Family Healthcare, a Springfield, Missouri-based non-profit, will pay more than \$8 million in forfeiture and restitution to the federal government and the state of Arkansas under the terms of a non-prosecution agreement announced yesterday, which acknowledges the criminal conduct of its former officers and employees.

-"Preferred Family Healthcare must relinquish the illegal profits it garnered from a wide-ranging fraud and bribery scheme," said U.S. Attorney Teresa Moore for the Western District of Missouri.
+"Preferred Family Healthcare must relinquish the illegal profits it garnered from a wide-ranging fraud and bribery scheme," said U.S. Attorney Teresa Moore for the Eastern District of Missouri.
 "Several former officers and employees are being prosecuted in separate criminal cases for their individual criminal conduct.
 This non-prosecution agreement holds the charity itself responsible for their actions as agents of the charity.
 Public tax dollars were stolen and misused in the course of this public corruption scheme, and through this agreement and these separate prosecutions, those dollars are being restored to the public coffers."

-"Employees of Preferred Family Healthcare used charitable organizations to illegally line their own pockets through fraud and bribery," said Special Agent in Charge Tyler Hatcher of IRS-Criminal Investigation (IRS-CI) "IRS-Criminal Investigation and our law enforcement partners will continue to work diligently to uncover large frauds designed to divert funds that were meant to help those in need of medical services.
-Preferred Family Healthcare has acknowledged that its former employees engaged in criminal activity and they are taking steps to make amends by forfeiting a sum of money to the federal government and paying restitution to the state of Arkansas."
+"Employees of Preferred Family Healthcare used charitable organizations to illegally line their own pockets through fraud and bribery," said Special Agent in Charge Tyler Hatcher of IRS-Criminal Investigation (IRS-CI).
+"IRS-Criminal Investigation and our law enforcement partners will continue to work diligently to uncover large frauds designed to divert funds that were meant to help those in need of medical services.
+Preferred Family Healthcare has acknowledged that its former employees engaged in criminal activity, and they are taking steps to make amends by forfeiting a sum of money to the federal government and paying restitution to the state of Arkansas."